GAHT Plotter

 Show section

-Every paper currently used by the app is listed below.
-The estradiol PK curves, estimated E1 context line, total-T estimate, SHBG-adjusted androgenicity proxy, and suppressor models all draw from these sources.
+Every cited source currently used by the active MTF view is listed below.
+The estradiol PK curves, total E1 line, total-T estimate, SHBG-adjusted androgenicity proxy, and antiandrogen or suppressor models all draw from these active-view sources.

 Active view evidence posture